-Trump meets hurricane survivors in devastated Florida Panhandle
+Trump calls hurricane destruction in Florida town 'very tough'

 LYNN HAVEN, Fla.
-(Reuters) - U.S. President Donald Trump on Monday got a first-hand look at the “total devastation” that Hurricane Michael brought to Florida’s Panhandle, meeting with survivors and saying that providing food and safety for them was a top priority.
+(Reuters) - U.S. President Donald Trump surveyed the damage from Hurricane Michael and met with survivors on Monday, saying food and housing were the top priorities for those hit in Florida’s storm-ravaged Panhandle.

+“To see this personally is very tough - total devastation,” Trump said in Lynn Haven, a city of about 18,500 people near Panama City in northwestern Florida that was his first stop.

-Trump and first lady Melania Trump passed out bottles of water at an aid center in Lynn Haven, a city of about 18,500 people near Panama City in northwestern Florida, after taking a helicopter ride in from Eglin Air Force Base about 100 miles (160 km) to the west.
+Trump and first lady Melania Trump passed out bottles of water at an aid center after taking a helicopter ride into the hardest hit area from Eglin Air Force Base about 100 miles (160 km) to the west.

-“To see this personally is very tough - total devastation,” Trump said.

 At least 18 deaths in four states have been blamed on Michael, which crashed into the Panhandle last Wednesday as one of the most powerful storms on record to hit the continental United States.

-“Look behind you at these massive trees ripped out of the earth,” Trump said to reporters, likening the storm to an “extremely wide tornado.”

-Upon his arrival at Eglin from Washington, Trump said the day’s biggest objective was “just making sure everyone is safe, that they’re fed.”

-“You know many of these people, they have no homes,” he said.
+“You know many of these people, they have no homes,” Trump said upon arrival at Eglin from Washington.
 “Some of them have no trace of a home ... so our big thing is feeding, water and safety.”

+He said the day’s biggest objective was “just making sure everyone is safe, that they’re fed.”

 Trump was accompanied by Florida Governor Rick Scott, a fellow Republican who is running for a seat in the U.S. Senate against an incumbent Democrat in the Nov.
 6 congressional elections in which their party is fighting to retain control of Congress.
-Before the helicopter flight, Trump and Scott offered words of mutual praise.
+Before the helicopter tour, Trump and Scott offered words of mutual praise.

 The Trumps also planned to visit part of neighboring Georgia that was hit by Michael before returning to the White House on Monday evening, the White House said.